vue-land/vue-land/README.md

 # dev server
 yarn dev

-# build static website
+# generate static website
-yarn build
+yarn generate
 ```

 The website is automatically deployed to Netlify.

-To add a QA:

-- Add a markdown file in `./src/markdown/q-and-a` using `:id-:persons.md` format.
+To add a QA, you should add a markdown file in `./pages/q-and-a/` using `:id-:persons.md` format.
-- Add a link to the QA in `./src/views/QandA.vue`.
-(TODO: make this automatic)

 ## License